Krásno (Sokolov District): Sights

 The town hall was built in the Neoclassical style in 1852, on the foundations of a Renaissance house from 1601.
 It has a Gothic portal from the first half of the 16th century.

-The second landmark of the centre of Krásno is the Church of Saint Catherine of Alexandria.
+The second notable landmark of the centre of Krásno is the Church of Saint Catherine of Alexandria.
 It was built in the neo-Romanesque style in 1858–1859.
 It replaced an old medieval church, destroyed by the 1848 fire.
 Near the church is a separate bell tower.
 It consists of a brick Renaissance foundation from the 16th century and a newer wooden floor.

-A cultural monument is a stone observation tower on a hill above the town.
+A cultural monument is a stone observation tower called Krásenský vrch, situated on the hill Na Vyhlídce above the town.
 It was built in 1933–1935 and was inspired by oriental buildings, especially the Tower of Babel.
 It is 25 m high and has a spiral staircase outside the building.

 The most important monument, protected as a national cultural monument, is the artificial water channel called Dlouhá stoka.
 It leads from Krásno to Lázně Kynžvart.
 It was built in 1531–1536 and was used to supply water to mines and to float timber.
 It is an important landscape feature that is a testament to the glorious era of tin mining in the area.
 Another notable tin mining monument is the Vilém mine complex.
 It was built in 1915 and most of the technology from that time has been preserved.
 Today there is a mining museum.